-Porosities, pores, blisters, thermal cracking, dimensional changes, or inclusions – non-destructive testing (NDT) with Comet Yxlon industrial X-ray and CT systems enables high-volume inspection of typical casting flaws.
+Porosities, pores, blisters, thermal cracking, dimensional changes, or inclusions – non-destructive testing (NDT) with Comet Yxlon industrial X-ray and CT systems enables high-volume manual, assisted or automatic inspection of typical casting flaws.

 An industry where quality is most critical

 With metal castings being used in many different industries such as automotive, aerospace, and general mechanical engineering, the requirements for quality assurance are both exceptionally high and diverse.
 Safety-relevant parts such as aircraft turbine blades or light alloy wheels are usually subject to 100% testing.
-Comet Yxlon supports foundries in their aim to manufacture prime-quality casting products at competitive prices – and to prevent defects and downtime.
+With the aid of automated defect recognition (ADR), Comet Yxlon supports foundries in manufacturing prime-quality casting products at competitive prices – while preventing defects and downtime.

 Applications of industrial X-rays in foundries